chaitanyafam-prog/PYQ_Parser/README.md

 # Teacher's Question Bank Assistant

-A Streamlit-based RAG application for generating rubric-constrained exam papers from previous question papers.
-Each teacher signs in with Supabase and receives isolated local document/vector storage.
+A Streamlit app that turns a teacher's previous question papers into a searchable question bank and builds rubric-constrained draft exam papers.
+Each teacher signs in with Supabase and receives isolated local document and vector storage.

 ## What it does